jebelz/GEO/README.md

       receives null 4-vectors).
 The pauli.py module is TBD to implement a spinor representation of spacetime.

-      @subsection pluck Projective Geometry
-      In implementation of homogeneous coordinates is TBD (geo.desic.plucker).

-      @subsection hot  Higher Order Tensors
+### Higher Order Tensors
 euclid/three.py and euclid/four.py implement rank-3 and rank-4 tensors
       explicitly,
       while 5th and above rank tensors are created dynamically as needed (inheriting their behavior from geo.metric.euclid.three.HigherOrder).
       Be advised that higher-rank objects are not fully mature.

-      All Cartesian tensor classes live in the geo.metric.euclid.euclid.Tensor_.ZOO, so that tensors of
+All Cartesian tensor classes live in the
+      geo.metric.euclid.euclid.Tensor_.ZOO, so that tensors of
       any-rank know about other ranks, which may be created via inner/outer products or index contraction.

-      There is a levi_civita.py to facilitate the wedge product in arbitrary dimensions (see
+There is a levi_civita.py to facilitate the wedge product
+      in arbitrary dimensions (see
       geo.metric.euclid.three.LEVI_CIVITA).

 The symmetries of high rank tensors is complicated.
-While the rank-2 tensor has only 2 obvious symmetries: \f$ {\bf T} \pm {\bf T}^T \f$, which can be computed manually.
+While the rank-2
+      tensor has only 2 obvious symmetries: $ {\bf T} \pm {\bf T}^T $,
+      which can be computed manually.
       For rank-N, the number of symmetries is equal to the number of integer partitions of N, and it gets completely intractable by hand.